elokaagu/rhood-studio-admin/API_DOCUMENTATION.md

 }
 ```

-This comprehensive API documentation provides everything needed to integrate with the R/HOOD Studio platform.
+This comprehensive API documentation provides everything needed to integrate with the R/HOOD Portal platform.
 It covers all endpoints, data models, real-time features, and best practices for effective API usage.